 - About: Lodge is situated on the Flat Tops Scenic Byway, open May 26 – Oct 31, 2013.
 They offer day and overnight fishing and hunting trips, as well a horse and cabin rentals.
 There is also a restaurant with a bar.

-Please contact us to add a fishing trip.
+Please contact us to add a fishing guide.

 Fortunately most great fishing areas have campsites nearby.
 Sometimes you need more than a hike to and from the lake.